NYC Building Violations, by the Numbers

 Boilers are the #1 culprit

 Boiler-related violations — low-pressure, high-pressure, and Local Law 62/91 — make up 58% of all active DOB violations.
-Heating equipment is the single biggest source of exposure in NYC.
+Heating equipment is the single biggest source of exposure citywide.

 A quarter of fines go unpaid